 What if I Don't Find the Flashcards I Want?

-If you still can't find what you’re looking for, you can always make your own flashcards using our easy web-based content authoring system.
-Not only will you then be able to study custom content using Brainscape's unique Confidence-Based Repetition study system, but you will also be able to contribute your flashcards to the overall Knowledge Genome, to be used by other learners around the world (unless you decide to make them private).
+If that’s the case, it’s time to make your own flashcards using our easy web-based content authoring system.
+Not only will you then be able to study custom content using Brainscape's unique Confidence-Based Repetition study system, but you will also be able to contribute your flashcards to our Knowledge Genome.
+And, here, they can be used by other learners around the world!
+(Unless you decide to make them private, of course).

 Learn Faster with Cognitive Science

-Brainscape's magic is based on a new learning system we created called Confidence-Based Repetition (CBR).
-CBR is a modified version of spaced repetition that optimizes your learning by automatically determining how your study time is allocated.
+Our "secret sauce" is a new learning system we created called Confidence-Based Repetition (CBR).
+Ooooooo, sexy acronym!
+Now, CBR is a modified version of spaced repetition that optimizes your learning by automatically determining how your study time is allocated.

-The second step is Metacognition.
-As soon as you manually reveal the answer to a given flashcard, Brainscape asks you to rate, on a 1-5 scale, how well you think you knew the material.
-This act of self-assessment further deepens your new neuron connections.
+The second step is metacognition.
+As soon as you manually reveal the answer to a given flashcard, Brainscape asks you to rate, on a 1-5 scale, depending on how well you think you know the material.
+This act of self-assessment further deepens your newborn neural connections.

-Finally, the Spaced Repetition component.
-Brainscape uses your self-reported confidence rating to determine exactly how frequently to show you the flashcard, with low-confidence items repeated more often until you increase your confidence rating.
+The final step is spaced repetition.
+Brainscape uses your self-reported confidence rating to determine exactly how frequently to show you the flashcard again, with low-confidence items repeated more often until you increase your confidence rating.

-If you continue to use Brainscape, your hippocampus will get better and better at building & strengthening the neuron connections in your prefrontal cortex, thus improving how quickly and permanently your brain encodes long-term memories.
+If you continue to use Brainscape, your hippopotamus, sorry, hippocampus will get better and better at building and strengthening the neuron connections in your prefrontal cortex.
+And THIS will improve how quickly and permanently your brain encodes long-term memories.